lplclaremont/bank-tech-test/README.md

 >>> account = Account()
 ```

-Now you are able to make deposits and withdrawals as follows:
+Now you are able to make deposits and withdrawals like so:

 ```
 >>> account.deposit(1000)